 For the next 270 years, Sonargaon, known as the ‘Seat of the Mighty Majesty’, prospered as the capital of East Bengal, and the Muslim rulers minted their money here.
-By the second quarter of the fourteenth century Sonargaon developed into a commercial metropolis; seafaring boats could easily reach Sonargaon from west Asian and southeast Asian countries.
-14th century Moroccan traveller, Ibn Batuta, describes Sonargaon as an important port city which had direct commercial relations with countries like China, Indonesia (Java) and the Maldives.
+By the second quarter of the fourteenth century, Sonargaon developed into a commercial metropolis; seafaring boats could easily reach Sonargaon from West Asian and Southeast Asian countries.
+14th-century Moroccan traveler, Ibn Batuta, describes Sonargaon as an important port city that had direct commercial relations with countries like China, Indonesia (Java), and the Maldives.

 Mu Huany, an envoy from the Chinese emperor, visited Sultan Ghiyasuddin Azam Shah’s splendid court here in 1406.
 He observed that Sonargaon was a walled city with broad streets, great mausoleums, and bazaars where business of all kinds was transacted.
 In 1558, famous traveler Ralph Fitch noted that it was an important center for the manufacture and export of Kantha (traditional indigo-dyed muslin), the finest in all of India.
 Ancient Egyptian mummies were reportedly wrapped in this Kantha exported from Bengal.